linode/docs/docs/guides/applications/configuration-management/basics/introduction-to-hcl/index.md

 aliases: ['/applications/configuration-management/introduction-to-hcl/','/applications/configuration-management/basics/introduction-to-hcl/']
 ---

-HCL is a configuration language authored by [HashiCorp](https://www.hashicorp.com/).
+The HashiCorp Configuration Language (HCL) is a configuration language authored by [HashiCorp](https://www.hashicorp.com/).
 HCL is used with HashiCorp's cloud infrastructure automation tools, like [Terraform](/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/).
 The language was created with the goal of being both human and machine friendly.
 It is JSON compatible, which means it is interoperable with other systems outside of the Terraform product line.

-This guide provides an introduction to HCL syntax and some commonly used HCL terminology.
+This guide provides an introduction to HCL syntax, some commonly used HCL terminology, and how it works with Terraform.

 {{< note >}}
 [Terraform’s Linode Provider](https://github.com/terraform-providers/terraform-provider-linode) has been updated and now requires Terraform version 0.12+.
 To learn how to safely upgrade to Terraform version 0.12+, see [Terraform’s official documentation](https://www.terraform.io/upgrade-guides/0-12.html).
 View [Terraform v0.12’s changelog](https://github.com/hashicorp/terraform/blob/v0.12.0/CHANGELOG.md) for a full list of new features and version incompatibility notes.
 The examples in this guide were written to be compatible with [Terraform version 0.11](https://www.terraform.io/docs/configuration-0-11/terraform.html) and will be updated in the near future.
 {{</ note >}}

 ## HCL Syntax Overview

-HashiCorp's configuration syntax is easy to read and write.
-It was created to have a more clearly visible and defined structure when compared with other well known configuration languages, like YAML.
+HCL's configuration syntax is easy to read and write.
+It was created to have a more clearly visible and defined structure when compared with other well-known configuration languages, like YAML.

 {{< file "~/terraform/main.tf">}}
 # Linode provider block.
 Installs Linode plugin.